-RIBBLE VALLEY BOROUGH COUNCIL REPORT TO PLANNING & DEVELOPMENT COMMITTEE meeting date: THURSDAY, 10 NOVEMBER 201 6 --------------- --------------------------- --- title: MEMBER PROTOCOL submitted by: MARSHAL SCOTT, CHIEF EXECUTIVE principal author: DIANE RICE, HEAD OF LEGAL AND DEMOCRATIC SERVICES
+RIBBLE VALLEY BOROUGH COUNCIL REPORT TO PLANNING & DEVELOPMENT COMMITTEE meeting date: THURSDAY, 16 FEBRUARY 2017 title: MEMBER PROTOCOL submitted by: MARSHAL SCOTT, CHIEF EXECUTIVE principal author: DIANE RICE, HEAD OF LEGAL AND DEMOCRATIC SERVICES

-Agenda Item No.
+Agenda Item No. 6

-1 PURPOSE
+- 1 PURPOSE

-- 1.1 To seek Member approval for the attached Planning Protocol. - 1.2 Relevance to the Council's ambitions and priorities
+- 1.1 To seek Member approval for the attached Planning Protocol.

+- 1.2 Relevance to the Council's ambitions and priorities

+- Community Objectives }

+Corporate Priorities }

+The Council aims to be a well-managed Council, providing efficient services.
+Clear guidance supports this objective.

+- Other Considerations }

-2 BACKGROUND
+- 2 BACKGROUND

 - 2.1 The Council approved the Code of Practice for Councillors Dealing with Planning Matters in May 2002; it was last reviewed in 2007.

-- 2.2 Members are provided with guidance from a number of sources to assist them iin dealing with planning matters.
-The Protocol has been prepared to combine the different elements of the guidance issued to Members into a single Protocol, supplemented by guidance similar to that in the Code of Practice.
+- 2.2 Members are provided with guidance from a number of sources to assist them in dealing with planning matters.
+A Protocol had been prepared to combine the different elements of the guidance issued to Members into a single Protocol, supplemented by guidance similar to that in the Code of Practice which was presented to Planning and Development Committee on 10 November 2016.

+- 3 ISSUES

+- 3.1 In order to consider the details in the document the Planning and Development Committee resolved to appoint a Working Group of Members to look at all the issues included in the proposed Protocol.

+- 3.2 The Working Group met on 1 December 2016 and suggested various amendments to the Protocol that have subsequently been included in the revised Protocol attached at Appendix 1.

+- 3.3 The minutes of the Working Group are attached at Appendix 2.

-- 3 RISK ASSESSMENT
+- 4 RISK ASSESSMENT

-- 3.1 The approval of this report may have the following implications
+- 4.1 The approval of this report may have the following implications

 - Resources N/A

 - Technical, Environmental and Legal N/A

 - Political N/A

-- Reputation N/A

-- Equality & Diversity N/A
+- Reputation N/A - Equality & Diversity N/A

-4 RECOMMENDED THAT COMMITTEE
+5 RECOMMENDED THAT COMMITTEE